AIHubCentral/docs/assets/RVC Resources/Epochs, Overtraining & Tensorboard.md

     - First ensure **auto-refresh** is on, so the graphs update constantly.

         Click the gear (:icon-gear:) in the top left corner & turn on **``Reload data``**.
-    You can always manually refresh with the refresh symbol (🔄) in the top left.
+    You can always manually refresh with the refresh symbol (🔄) in the top right.

         <img src="../tensorboard-img/2.png" alt="image" width="280" height="auto">